 Once you have created your account, you will be redirected to the dashboard.
-In this walkthrough, we are creating a livestream, and we could use our API to do this (here’s a tutorial how, but today we’ll just push the big gray button at the top of the page:
+In this walkthrough, we are creating a live stream, and we could use our API to do this (here’s the the documentation, but today we’ll just push the big gray button at the top of the page:

-Finally, in purple is the RTMP stream.
+Finally, in purple is the RTMP endpoint.
 You need this to tell the browser where to send your video for broadcasting (we’ll use this in a second).

 Congratulations!
 You’ve finished the hardest part in setting up your stream!